vsanin42/cub3d/README.md

 - solution: alloc all at once, instantly check for malloc fails and free all 3 - we can do it safely since we used memset above and all game members are either alloced (freeable) or null (freeing doesn't do anything so it's safe). then thanks to saved space we can set textures[i], etc.. to null or 0 in the same function - alloc_and_nullify. we'll also need more space in main for mlx functions, so that's another plus. btw thanks for showing me memset, i've never used it before :D cool thing. i know this is probably overkill and we 99% won't run into an issue like this irl, but i'm trying to polish it now so we don't run into issues related to this later.

-- **TODO**: may need to replace gnl in my libft with your gnl because of buffer issues, i'll test it. for my gnl if gnl returned mid-file before finishing it whole, the buffer would be stuck, so i added -1 option to free the buffer afterwards. if it causes problems will roll back to your gnl.
+- for my gnl if gnl returned mid-file before finishing it whole, the buffer would be stuck, so i added -1 option to free the buffer afterwards.

 - if map name is abc.cub.cub it will be considered invalid - correct? i agree logically because we never see such files but theoretically it's possible to have such names, extension = everything after the last dot. probably doesn't matter but i'll adjust it.